JimBarrows/SavageWorldsVirtualTableTop/ui-web/README.md

 Now, whenever you make a commit, Prettier will format the changed files automatically.
 You can also run `./node_modules/.bin/prettier --single-quote --write "src/**/*.{js,jsx,json,css}"` to format your entire project for the first time.

 Next you might want to integrate Prettier in your favorite editor.
-Read the section on [Editor Integration](https://prettier.io/docs/en/editors.html) on the Prettier GitHub page.
+Read the section on [Form Integration](https://prettier.io/docs/en/editors.html) on the Prettier GitHub page.

 ## Changing the Page `<title>`